KubeOrchestra/.github/CONTRIBUTING.md

 ## Community

-We are building KubeOrchestra to be a community-driven project that makes Kubernetes accessible to everyone.
+We are building KubeOrch to be a community-driven project that makes Kubernetes accessible to everyone.
 Whether you're interested in:
 - Frontend development (React, TypeScript, drag-and-drop interfaces)
 - Backend development (Go, Kubernetes APIs, cloud integrations)
 - DevOps and infrastructure (Kubernetes, CI/CD, deployment automation)